olehrechukh/costAccounting/README.md

 - `tests/` - Holds tests for verifying calculation correctness and application functionality.

 ## Architecture
-The application follows a three-tier architecture with the following layers:
+The application follows a three-tiered architecture consisting of the following layers:

 - **Presentation Layer:** Static Web Files: client interface to interact with the API for visualizing share calculations and API to handle HTTP requests and responses, providing endpoints for calculating share metrics.